 The Lhasapoodle gets its natural protectiveness and sharp bark from the Lhasa Apso.
 The Lhasa Apso has been bred to serve as interior guard dogs at Tibetan monasteries, using its keen hearing to detect the presence of intruders and warning monks using barks.

 This Lhasa Apso Poodle mix is using its bark for different reasons, though:

 The Poodle, on the other hand, gives the Lhasapoo its intelligence and playfulness.
-Poodles are well-known for their love of playing games, especially with young children.
+Whether Standard, Miniature, or Toy, Poodles are well-known for their love of playing games, especially with young children.
 Like Poodles, the Lhasa Apso and Poodle hybrid dislikes being left out of family activities.

 How big do Lhasa Poo dogs get?

 The Lhasa Apso and Poodle mix is a small dog, especially if bred from a Miniature Poodle.
-A full grown Lhasa Poo is only 9 to 13 inches tall and weighs anywhere from 10 to 20 pounds.
+As mentioned above a full-grown Lhasa Poo is only 9 to 13 inches (22 to 33 cm) tall and weighs anywhere from 10 to 15 pounds (4 to 9 kg).

 This crossbreed’s compact size makes it suitable for apartment living.
 The Lhasapoo won’t need plenty of space, especially since it will stick to your side and follow you around when you’re home.

 Does it look more like a Lhasa Apso or a Poodle?